top of page

 INDIVIDUALIZED EDUCATION PLAN (IEP) REVIEW

 If speech and language therapy services are offered at your child’s school, the services must be included in a state-mandated legal document known as an Individualized Education Plan (IEP).
-This is the document that includes specific information such as but not limited to: a student’s present levels of performance, expected grade-level performance, whatever therapy services or academic assistance they’re receiving, goals to be attained within one calendar year, and any eligible accommodations for the classroom or during test taking.
-The services can range from speech and language therapy to physical and/or occupational therapy, recreational therapy, academic and/or
+This is an objectively written, evidenced-based document that includes specific information about your child such as but not limited to:

-• Criteria that will be used to measure the progress to reach said goals.
+• Appropriate goals to be met during the course and by the end of the IEP and criteria that will be used to measure the progress to reach said goals

-• That all names, dates, classes, services and grades are consistent and spelled correctly
+• That all names, dates, classes, services and grades are spelled correctly and used consistently.

 Anchor 1